 What: Opportunities for academic funding, internships, professional development and mentorship, and ultimately, an appointment (full-time position) as a Foreign Service Information Management Specialist (IMS).

 When/Where: Academic year.
 There are two summer internships: one in D.C. and one abroad.

-How: For more information on all AFSA internships and how to apply, please visit www.afsa.org/internships.
+How: For more information including how to apply, visit www.faitfellowship.org.

 Who: U.S. citizen high school students, age 15-18, with 2.5 GPA or above.